timo-reymann/demo-mjml-custom-component/README.md

 Annotation processing in TypeScript simply adds the required properties.

 The registration of the component is already done by the annotation, so you won't have to do it manually

+See [custom-text.ts](./custom-text.ts) to get a quick impression how it works.